ceph/ceph/doc/cephfs/disaster-recovery.rst

 Data pool damage (files affected by lost data PGs)
 --------------------------------------------------

-If a PG is lost in a *data* pool, then the filesystem will continue to operate normally, but some parts of some files will simply be missing (reads will return zeros).
+If a PG is lost in a *data* pool, then the file system will continue to operate normally, but some parts of some files will simply be missing (reads will return zeros).